tsoto111/js_indoor_map/README.md

 <script src="assets/scripts/scripts.js"></script>
 ```

-2 ) Create a wrapper for the map, in this example i used the following:
+2 ) Create a wrapper for the map, in this example I used the following:

 ```html
 <div id="map-view-container"></div>